tplowman/esh/README.md

 ## Step 1 - Download the ESH Installer

-Download the ESH installer [here](https://software.intel.com/iot/edgesoftwarehub/download/home/OpenVINO).
+Download the ESH installer from the [Edge Software Hub](https://software.intel.com/iot/edgesoftwarehub/download/home/OpenVINO).
 You will be asked to login or create an Intel Developer Zone account.

 1. Select the appropriate **Download Version** and **Target System OS**.